 Best for Legal, Policy, and Heavy Research: Anthropic

-If your workflows involve analyzing 500-page regulatory filings or deep needle-in-the-haystack retrieval, Claude 4.7 is the call.
+If your workflows involve analyzing 500-page regulatory filings or deep needle-in-the-haystack retrieval, Claude Opus 4.8 is the call (step up to Fable 5 for the hardest synthesis).
 Constitutional AI cuts the risk of hallucinations in sensitive documents, and the recall accuracy means no clause is quietly dropped from the analysis.

 Best for Creative Agencies and Marketing: OpenAI

 OpenAI is still the champion for multimodal range.
-If your team needs high-fidelity images from DALL-E, short-form video from Sora, or advanced voice modes for customer service, OpenAI ships a unified suite Anthropic has not matched in creative breadth.
+If your team needs high-fidelity image generation, video, or advanced real-time voice for customer service (the GPT Realtime 2 model lands voice agents at production latency), OpenAI ships a unified creative and multimodal suite Anthropic has not matched in breadth.

 Best for Software Development: Anthropic